umairtarik/azure-appinsights-search/README.md

 # azure-appinsights-search

-A smart html tool for tracking app events and metrics built using Azure AppInsights Rest API.
+A smart html tool for viewing Azure App Insights Data built using Azure AppInsights Rest API.

+*Note: Rest API retrieves data only using appid & apikey. instrument key cannot be used.*

 ## Getting Started
 This app will provide you to access your azure logs. you just need you application ID and apikey for that.